browserengineering/book/book/styles.md

 The mandatory `rel` attribute identifies this link as a style sheet[^like-canonical] and the `href` attribute has the style sheet URL.
-So we need to fine all links like this.
-We could do that with a little recursive function, but since we'll be doing similar tasks in the next few chapters, so let's instead write a more general recursive function that turns a tree into a list of nodes:
+We need to find all these links, download their style sheets, and apply them.
+Since we'll be doing similar tasks in the next few chapters, let's generalize a bit and write a recursive function that turns a tree into a list of nodes:

 [^like-canonical]: Browsers mostly don't care about any [other kinds of links][link-types], but search engines use relations like